 - Roofs – 50 to 60 years

-- Windows, door entry systems, communal doors – 35 years
+- Windows, entry doors, communal doors – 35 years

-- External lighting, CCTV equipment, paving/footpaths, playground equipment – 20 to 25 years
+- Lifts, door entry systems, CCTV equipment, paving/footpaths – 20 years

 - Fire alarms, communal boilers, internal lighting, fire communal ventilation – 15 years

-- Flooring, internal decorations (painting etc) – 7 to 10 years.
+- Internal decorations (painting etc) – 7 years

 No. For sinking funds to be fair they spread the cost of replacing systems over the time in which all residents, past, present and future, use them.
 This way future residents are not given large bills for replacing systems shortly after moving in that they have not benefited from for the previous years.